rbisdorff/Digraph3/docSphinx/tutorial.rst

    .. note::

       For convenience of redoing the computations, all python code-blocks show in the upper right corner a specific **copy button** which allows to both copy *only* code lines, i.e. lines starting with '>>>' or '...', and stripping the console prompts.
 The copied code lines may hence be right away *pasted* into a Python console session.
-As of Python 3.13.0 is necessary to switch in the python terminal console with the F3 function key into a console "*paste mode*" which allows pasting blocks of code.
-Press F3 key again to return to the regular prompt (see Python 3.13.0 Interactive Mode documentation).
+As of Python 3.13.+ it is necessary to switch in the python terminal console with the F3 function key into a console "*paste mode*" which allows pasting blocks of code.
+Press F3 key again to return to the regular prompt (see Python 3.13.+ Interactive Mode documentation).

 *Digraph* object structure